MATH3140-001 (Abstract Algebra 1)

 - Statement on Discrimination and Harassment

 a positive learning, working, and living environment.
-The University of
+CU-Boulder will not

 tolerate acts of discrimination or harassment based upon Protected Classes

-this CU-Boulder policy, "Protected Classes" refers to race, color, national
+of this CU-Boulder policy, "Protected Classes" refers to race, color,

-origin, sex, pregnancy, age, disability, creed, religion, sexual orientation,
+national origin, sex, pregnancy, age, disability, creed, religion, sexual

-gender identity, gender expression, or veteran status.
-Individuals who
+orientation, gender identity, gender expression, veteran status, political

 - Section 1: 25, 26, 31, 32, 35, 36, 37